FeatureBaseDB/featurebase-docs/docs/sql-guide/examples/sql-eg-select/sql-eg-select-sample-db.md

 nav_exclude: true
 ---

-# How do I evaluate FeatureBase using the billion row database?
+# How do I evaluate Featurebase using SQL queries?
 {: .no_toc }

-Load a sample database of a billion rows to test FeatureBase Cloud and Community.
+Query a billion-row database to evaluate FeatureBase.

 {% include page-toc.md %}

 ## Before you begin
 {: .no_toc }

 * [Create a Cloud database with sample data](/docs/cloud/cloud-evaluate), OR
 * [Create a Community database with sample data](/docs/community/com-evaluate)